4 Minutes Read

 I am the author of this blog and also a top-producing Loan Officer and CEO of InstaMortgage Inc, the fastest-growing mortgage company in America.
 All the advice is based on my experience of helping thousands of homebuyers and homeowners.
 We are a mortgage company and will help you with all your mortgage needs.
 Unlike lead generation websites, we do not sell your information to multiple lenders or third-party companies.

-The counties with September’s highest median prices are all in the Bay Area:
+The counties with February’s highest median prices are all in the Bay Area:

 The counties with the next highest median prices are: